0x80085/synk/README.md

 ## Prerequisites

 - NodeJS
-- Postgres DB (see ormconfig for DB user + execute `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` on the DB server)
+- Postgres DB (see API .env file for DB user + execute `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";` on the DB server)
 - Angular cli
 - Typescript